Upgrading a Database

 Reschedule an Individual Maintenance Job

-1. On the database’s Maintenance page (see Figure 1), click More Options (⋮) on a job in the Maintenance Jobs list.
+1. On the database’s Maintenance page, click on the job name in the Maintenance Jobs list.

 Click the date picker and set the preferred date and start time.